6 Noteworthy Novels Set in Arkansas

 Summer of My German Soldier by Bette Greene

-Bette Greene wrote “Summer of My German Soldier,” a story set in a small Arkansas town during World War II.
-It follows Patty, a 12-year-old girl who befriends Anton, a German POW held at a nearby camp.
+This young adult novel takes place in a small Arkansas town during World War II.
+Patty, a 12-year-old girl, secretly befriends Anton, a German prisoner of war held nearby.

 2. 2